 18. Find Support

 Pregnancy is a long, emotional journey.
 The sooner you find a support system the better.
 This could be your spouse/partner, friends, family, or even online support groups for other parents or pregnant women.
+I personally love the social media scene for joining groups and supporting each other!
+Find me on Instagram HERE.

 19. Try to Ease Your Symptoms